sematext/docs/docs/logs/mappings-templates.md

 }'
 ```

 You need to provide your [write token](/logs/settings/) in the URI of the request and the mappings definition.
 The **order** property needs to be higher than **20**.
-The ones below that value are reserved for internal Sematext platform purposes.
+The ones below that value are reserved for internal Sematext platform purposes and result in

 Once you successfully create a new template your index will be rolled over.
 That means that an internal mechanism will create a new index and will apply the new template for you.